pillowlab/GQM/README.md

 where `Q(x) = x^T C x + b^T x + a` is a quadratic function of the stimulus and `P` is a noise model.

-For example, for continuous-valued $y$ one might select `P` to be Gaussian, whereas for discreted-valued `y` one might choose `P` to be Poisson.
+For example, for continuous-valued `y` one might select `P` to be Gaussian, whereas for discreted-valued `y` one might choose `P` to be Poisson.
 The GQM is closely-related to the Generalized Linear Model (GLM), the Linear-Nonlinear-Poisson model and the 2nd-order Volterra model, among others; please see the paper for further details.

 ## Maximum Expected Log-Likelihood (MEL) Estimators